rat-pac/ratpac-setup/README.md

 # Ratpac Installation Script
-This script simplifies the install process for rat-pac by building the requirements locally and setting up the appropriate environment variables.
+This script simplifies the install process for ratpac-two by building the requirements locally and setting up the appropriate environment variables.

 ## Dependencies